tessia-project/tessia-baselib/doc/developers/params_validation.md

 -->
 # Rationale

-This document describes the mechanism created for the validation of parameters in the context of the baselib module.
+This document describes the mechanism created for the validation of parameters.

 # Parameters in practice